 “My yesterdays walk with me.
 They keep step, they are gray faces that peer over my shoulder”

-Jaime Bean was a participant in the MITF Migdal HaEmek program last year.
++Jaime Bean was a participant in the MITF program.
 As she gets ready to lead a Birthright Israel trip this month, she reflects back on her time teaching in Israel.